yuhong90/node-google-calendar/README.md

 3. If a user wants to give access to his Google Calendar to your application, he must give specific permission for that calender to the the Service Account using the supplied email address.

+#### Setup JWT for Google OAuth
-## Authentication to Google APIs done with JWT
+Authentication to Google APIs done with JWT.
 When using OAuth2, authentication is performed using a token that has been obtained first by submitting a JSON Web Token (JWT), using [google-oauth-jwt](https://github.com/extrabacon/google-oauth-jwt).
 `To install : npm install google-oauth-jwt`

+#### Setup bluebird
+Promise library [bluebird](https://github.com/petkaantonov/bluebird) is used.
+`To install : npm install bluebird`

 ## APIs
 Require calendar-api.js file in your project.